 This process requires new subscribers to confirm their subscription through an email link.
 It ensures that only valid, interested recipients are added to your list, reducing the risk of spam traps and unengaged subscribers.

-Monitor and Manage Bounces
+Monitor and manage bounces

 Keep an eye on email bounces.
 Distinguish between hard bounces (permanent delivery failures) and soft bounces (temporary issues).
 Remove hard bounce addresses immediately to keep your list clean.